nortakales/cron-lambdas/README.md

 * do we care about sunrise/sunset, moonphase?
 * use alerts from their API
 * weekly forecast ? - this would really benefit from averaging across different sources

+TODO move all of this out of my main aws account